shuanggu0815/fedasync/README.md

 ### [async_aggregation_helper](jobs/app/custom/aggregators/async_aggregation_helper.py)
 > ● Modified `add()` :
 >&ensp;&ensp;In this file, the [add()](jobs/app/custom/aggregators/async_aggregation_helper.py#L47) function stores the results submitted by the client in a queue.
-Compared to the [add()](https://github.com/NVIDIA/NVFlare/blob/2.4/nvflare/app_common/aggregators/weighted_aggregation_helper.py#L47) in `the WeightedAggregationHelper` , this version includes an additional `site_round` parameter, which records the number of epochs the client has trained in the current round.
-Additionally, the model parameters are no longer weighted and accumulated when stored.
+Compared to the [add()](https://github.com/NVIDIA/NVFlare/blob/2.4/nvflare/app_common/aggregators/weighted_aggregation_helper.py#L47) in `the WeightedAggregationHelper` , this version this version no longer weights and accumulates the model parameters when storing them.

 > ● Added `func_s()`:
 >&ensp;&ensp;[func_s()](jobs/app/custom/aggregators/async_aggregation_helper.py#L93) calculates the aggregation weight.
 It initializes different aggregation methods and their hyperparameters based on the `config_staleness.json` .